Pantheon#3 in Best Things To Do in Rome

 Price & Hours

 The Pantheon, a former Roman temple and now a present-day church, is known for its perfect proportions, which is amazing, seeing as it was raised in A.D.
 120. While you're there, you can also pay your respects to Raphael, as well as Italian kings Victor Emmanuel II and Umberto I, who are all buried there.

-Recent visitors describe this free attraction as a must-see; they also say the Piazza della Rotunda, in which it's located, is a cozy setting for a coffee, pizza slice or gelato.
-The former pagan temple can be found in the Navona and Campo corner of Rome, accessible via the Barberini metro stop.
+Recent visitors described this free attraction as a must-see; they also say the Piazza della Rotonda, in which it's located, is a cozy setting for a coffee, pizza slice or gelato.
+Other recommended paying for a tour guide to better understand the ancient history you're seeing.
+Beat the crowds by visiting early in the morning.